memcachier/docs/heroku_articles/expressjs-memcache.md

 </html>
 ```

-Now you already have a working app which you can start with `node app.js`.
-For
+You now have a working app that you can start by running `node app.js`.

-it to work on Heroku we will need to create a [`Procfile`](procfile) that
+For the app to work on Heroku, we need to create a [`Procfile`](procfile) that indicates how to run it:
-contains the instructions on how to start the app:

 ```term
 $ echo web: node app.js > Procfile
 ```

-It is time to create a Heroku app.
-For this we need to create a git repository
-first.
-Let's start by createing a `.gitignore` file that contains:
+To deploy the app to Heroku, it needs to live in a Git repository.
+First, create a `.gitignore` file:

 ```term
 $ echo node_modules/ > .gitignore
 ```

-Then, create the git repository and commit the initial state of the app:
+Then, create the repository and commit the initial state of the app:

 ```term
 $ git init